 What Does Water Damage Look Like?

-The effects of water damage can be devastating to your home, and while the reason for the damage can vary, there are some consistent warning signs you can look for that may indicate a problem.
+The effects of water damage can be devastating to your home, and while the cause can vary, there are some consistent warning signs you should watch for that may indicate a problem.

-If you notice any of the following, reach out to our Everett water restoration team right away, as delaying the process can lead to more extensive and costly damage.
+If you notice any of the following, reach out to our Everett water restoration team right away.
+Delays lead to more extensive and costly damage.

 The most common signs of water damage include: